ECHO: Event-Centric Hypergraph Operations via Multi-Agent Collaboration for Multimedia Event Extraction: Detailed Experimental Results and Further Discussion

 \section{Detailed Experimental Results and Further Discussion}

-This appendix reports the complete precision/recall/F1 breakdown for additional experiments omitted from the main text due to space constraints.
-We follow the official M2E2 evaluation protocol and report results under the textual, visual, and multimedia settings, for both event mention and argument role.
+This section reports the full precision/recall/F1 breakdown for the additional experiments discussed in the paper.
+Unless otherwise noted, all results follow the official M2E2 evaluation protocol and are reported under the textual, visual, and multimedia settings for both Event Mention and Argument Role.